redis/redis-doc/commands/xpending.md

 ## Idle time filter

-Since version 6.2 it is possible to filter entries by their idle-time, given in milliseconds (useful for `XCLAIM`ing entries that have not been processed for some time):
+It is also possible to filter pending stream entries by their idle-time, given in milliseconds (useful for `XCLAIM`ing entries that have not been processed for some time):